scriptmaster/myth/README.md

 Ownership
 --
 Another reason is ownership.
 Flutter and Angular are owned by Google.
+See how ryandahl has created a name for himself for both node.js and deno?
+Gradle and other plugins are owned by third-party.
 This repo is owned by the me and any future contributors.
-If you contribute to this development, and send valid pull requests, your name will be added here.
+If you contribute to this development, and your pull requests are merged, your name will be added here.
 Contributors welcome.

 ### License: Proprietary.
-Owned by me and future contributors only
+Owned by me and future contributors only.

 # Android build
 This is in active development.
 Although flutter does a great work in creating fast and feature-rich android builds, there are still improvements that can be made.